Kuzmin-Dmitry/shortsgen/README.md

 # Create output directory if it doesn't exist
 mkdir -p ./output

+docker run -d -p 8001:8001 \
+    --env-file .env \
+    -v "$(pwd)/output:/app/output" \
+    --name processing-service \
+    shortsgen processing_service/app.py

 docker run -d -p 8000:8000 \
     --env-file .env \
     -v "$(pwd)/output:/app/output" \
-    --name shortsgen-api \
+    --name api-gateway \
-    shortsgen
+    shortsgen api_gateway/app.py
 ```

 This command:

-- Starts the container in detached mode (`-d`).
+- Starts each container in detached mode (`-d`).
-- Maps port 8000 from the container to your local machine (`-p 8000:8000`).
+- Maps port `8001` for the processing service and `8000` for the API gateway.
-- Loads environment variables from your `.env` file (`--env-file .env`).
+- Loads environment variables from your `.env` file.
-- Mounts the local output directory to `/app/output` inside the container (`-v ...`).
+- Mounts the local output directory to `/app/output` inside the containers.
-- Names the container `shortsgen-api`.
-- Uses the `shortsgen` image built earlier.
+- Uses the `shortsgen` image for both services.

-The API server will start inside the container, accessible at http://localhost:8000.
+The API gateway will be accessible at http://localhost:8000 and will forward requests to the processing service running on http://localhost:8001.
 Generated videos will appear in your local output directory.

 ## API Usage